I Will Survive

 "I Will Survive" is a song recorded by American singer Gloria Gaynor, released in October 1978 by Polydor Records as the second single from her sixth album, Love Tracks (1978).
 It was written by Freddie Perren and Dino Fekaris.
 The song's lyrics describe the narrator's discovery of personal strength following an initially devastating breakup.
 The song is frequently regarded as an anthem of gay empowerment, as well as a disco staple.

 "I Will Survive" received heavy airplay in 1979.
 The single spent three non-consecutive weeks at number one on the US Billboard Hot 100, and also peaked atop the UK Singles Chart and Irish Singles Chart.
 It was later certified Platinum by the Recording Industry Association of America (RIAA).
-It won Best Disco Recording at the 22nd Annual Grammy Awards, and also received a nomination for Record of the Year and Best Female Pop Vocal Performance.
+It won Best Disco Recording at the 22nd Annual Grammy Awards, and also received nominations for Record of the Year, Song of the Year and Best Female Pop Vocal Performance.
+It is one of the best-selling singles in history to date, having sold over 15 million copies worldwide.

 In 2016, the Library of Congress deemed Gaynor's original recording to be "culturally, historically, or aesthetically significant" and selected it for preservation in the National Recording Registry.
 In 2023 and 2025, Billboard magazine included "I Will Survive" in their lists of the best pop and dance songs of all time.